-- January and February: Review proposed content and make necessary changes. - March-May: Take content and create online module. - May-June: Test module and develop implementation and assessment plan.
-Inclusive Community Conversation Plan for 2016-2017 (Current Proposal-Pending Approval): - Part 1- Orientation (Day 1)-Diversity-Community Values Discussion- Content has not yet been modified to include current events.
-The working group will review last years' survey results from Orientation and discuss modifying current learning outcomes and structure. - Part 2- All incoming students will complete the online module by the first week classes of Fall 2016. - Part 3- Mandatory Community
+- March-May: Take content and create online module. - May-June: Test module and develop implementation and assessment plan.

+Inclusive Community Conversation Plan for 2016-2017 (Current Proposal-Pending Approval):

+Part 1- Orientation (Day 1)- - Part 1- Orientation (Day 1)-Diversity-Community Values Discussion- Content has not yet been modified to include current events.
+The working group will review last years' survey results from Orientation and discuss modifying current learning outcomes and structure. - Part 2- All incoming students will complete the online module by the first week classes of Fall 2016. - Part 3- Mandatory Community Conversations led by Perspectives members, staff, and Community Facilitators (Weeks 2-4 of Fall Quarter 2016).